 The fourth year is divided into eleven, four-week blocks.
-All students rotate through four weeks of an Acting Internship and four weeks of an Emergency Medicine selective.
+All students rotate through four weeks of an Acting Internship and four weeks of an Emergency Medicine or Critical Care selective.
 Of the remaining nine blocks of the year, six are devoted to electives where students can gain additional clinical experiences locally or nationally.

 Fourth-Year Clerkships Weeks

 Any Core Acting-Internship 4

-Emergency Medicine Selective 4
+Emergency Medicine or Critical Care Selective 4

 Electives 24

 Optional Elective/Make-up/Vacation 12